MikeHopley/ftl-ships-guide/slug-a.md

 title: Slug A
 subtitle: Man of War
 ---

-Rush shields, then look for a weapon.
-Rushing shields gives more opportunities for safe crew kills.
+Typically rush shields, then look for a weapon.
+Rushing shields gives more opportunities for safe crew kills and reduces your need to use bombs for safety.
+However, you have a weapons buffer for the lasers and bomb, and you also have a lot to sell.
+Sometimes it might be better to delay shield upgrades slightly and save for a store.

+I mostly plan around selling the augment and if needed the beam, giving 55 scrap.
+You can sell the bomb too, giving 80 scrap; that’s a good trade for a stronger weapon, but questionable if buying hacking.

 Start fights with Dual Lasers and Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
 The Breach Bomb can be an effective crew-killing weapon too; it does 30 crew damage.
 Breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).